-NOTE 8 - SUBSEQUENT EVENTS
+NOTE 7 - SUBSEQUENT EVENTS

 TAPS has evaluated subsequent events through the date the financials were available to be issued, which corresponds with the date of the Independent Auditor's Report.
-No material subsequent events have occurred other than what was discussed under the organization footnote regarding the extension of the Transdev Services, Inc. agreement since September 30, 2020, that require recognition or disclosure in the financial statements.
+No material subsequent events have occurred since September 30, 2021, that require recognition or disclosure in the financial statements.